Term Life Insurance Quotes

 What is underwriting?

-Underwriting is the process by which insurance companies assess risk of an individual in order to determine premium rates.
-This is based on statistical analysis of multiple factors that are used to determine the risk of the insured.
+Underwriting is the process by which insurance companies assess an individual’s risk to determine premium rates.
+This is based on statistical analysis of multiple factors.

 This being said,